AshishMahabal/aireadyrapid/croissant_full_images/README.md

 ### 2. `generate_croissant.py`

-Generates a Croissant metadata file (`croissant.json`) for the dataset.
+Generates a Croissant metadata file (`croissant.json`) for the dataset with injection tracking fields.

 **What it does:**
 - Reads the master index CSV